Battle of Deçiq: Location and Background

-The battle took place in Deçiq, south of the town of Tuzi (in modern-day Montenegro), within Gruda tribal territory.
+The battle took place in Deçiq, south of the town of Tuzi (in modern-day Montenegro), within the Gruda tribal territory.
 Tuzi is the town center of the Malësia region in Montenegro, whereas the town center of Malësia E Madhe is Koplik.
-Malësia is simply translated to "The Highlands", referring to the rough mountainous terrain that characterizes the region.
-Malësia has primarily Roman Catholic faith, although it has a sizeable Muslim population (including Koplik itself).
-The tribesman of Malësia is known as Malësor, meaning Highlander.
+Malësia is simply translated to "The Highlands," referring to the rough mountainous terrain that characterizes the region.
+Inhabitants of Malësia are predominantly Roman Catholic, although the region also has a sizeable Muslim population (including Koplik itself).
+The tribesmen of Malësia are also known as Malësorët (singular: Malësor), meaning Highlanders.

-The battle occurred during the Albanian Uprising of 1911, in which the Malësor tribes undertook multiple successful military actions against the Ottoman empire.
+The battle occurred during the Albanian Uprising of 1911, in which the Malësor tribes undertook multiple successful military campaigns against the Ottoman Empire.
 During the first days of April, there was fighting around Dinosh-Deçiq.
-Reports at the time indicated that this force consisted of around 2,500 Malësor Albanian tribesmen, of which 900 belonged to the Gruda, 600 to the Kelmendi, 400 to the Hoti, 250 to the Shala, a small number to the Shkreli tribe and unknown numbers from Kastrati, Triepshi and Koja e Kuçit.
-The Ottomans had initiated the offensive, burning Vuksan Lekaj and attacking Humi, Deçiq, Tuzi, etc. The Hoti tribesmen in Helm managed to hold off the Ottomans, killing 25 soldiers, wounding roughly the same, and capturing 20 Ottoman Turks.
+Reports at the time indicated that this force consisted of around 2,500 Malësor Albanian tribesmen; of which 900 belonged to the Gruda, 600 to the Kelmendi, 400 to the Hoti, 250 to the Shala, a small number to the Shkreli tribe and unknown numbers from Kastrati, Triepshi and Koja e Kuçit.
+The Ottomans had initiated the offensive, burning Vuksan Lekaj and attacking Humi, Deçiq, Tuzi, etc. The Hoti tribesmen in Helm managed to hold off the Ottomans, killing 25 soldiers, wounding roughly the same amount, and capturing 20.